msaadegh/harden-nginx/README.md

 # Harden Nginx Based On CIS Benchmark

 I have prepared a fully hardened Nginx web server based on the CIS benchmark.
 You can download the deb file and install it on ubuntu.
-I have included a docker file for those who want a docker image. all the configurations are included in this repo, you can copy and paste them into your configuration; but installing using deb file does all the work including permissions.
+I have included a docker file for those who want a docker image.
+All the configurations are included in this repo, you can copy and paste them into your configuration, but installing using deb file does all the work including permissions.

 *Notes*
 * Nginx version: 1.20.2